zzhang82/web422/graded-work.md

 * They cause problems for other work that follows an assignment, because it leaves less time to complete the next piece of work.

 * They take your attention away from new topics in this course.
-You're less receptive – or will ignore – new topics that follow the ones that are tested on the assignment.
+You're less receptive, or will ignore, new topics that follow the ones that are practiced on the assignment.

 * A due date extension is disrespectful to other students in the course, because it tells them that the work they did to meet the due date doesn't have value.